 8.)
 Matthieu Richard – The Habit of Happiness: Matthieu Ricard is a revered French Buddhist monk and author who gave up a budding scientific career at just the age of 26 to fully dedicated himself to Buddhist spiritual practices.
 In his 2007 Ted Talks titled The Habit of Happiness, Ricard tells us how each of us can increase our levels of daily joy by transformationally training and programming our minds.

 9.)
 Malala Yousafzai – Worldwide Access To Education: On July 12th, 2013, the United Nations welcomed Malala Yousafzai, the youngest Nobel Laureate in history, to speak and honored her by declaring the given day, her birthday, as Malala Day.
-While Malala was 16-years-old at the time of her Worldwide Access to Education speech, she had spent her early life fighting for young girls’ educational rights in the face of Taliban militants who were aggressively trying to keep her quite.
+While Malala was 16 years old at the time of her Worldwide Access to Education speech, she had spent her early life fighting for young girls’ educational rights in the face of Taliban militants who were aggressively trying to keep her quite.
 In fact, not even being attacked, shot in the head, and almost killed in 2012 could stop the young Pakistani girl from passionately speaking about the right to education for all.

 10.)
-John F. Kennedy – Inauguration Address: John F. Kennedy will forever be remembered for being one of the most polished speaking United States Presidents and at his inaugural address in 1961, when Kennedy became the youngest president in U.S. history, he flashed the oratory brilliance that made him beloved to the American people.
+John F. Kennedy – Inauguration Address: John F. Kennedy will forever be remembered for being one of the most polished-speaking United States Presidents at his inaugural address in 1961, when Kennedy became the youngest president in U.S. history, he flashed the oratory brilliance that made him beloved to the American people.
 During his speech, Kennedy famously challenged citizens to ask not what the country can do for them, but what they can do for the country.

-Hopefully it is now apparent to see how each of us has the opportunity to use the words of history’s great orators to add value to our own lives and give us a boost when we are in need of some inspiration.
-While we have examined 15 of history’s truly iconic speeches, it is certain that we are missing a numerous addresses that are worthy of mention.
-For that reason, please feel free to supply your fellow readers with information about other iconic inspirational speech in the comments section below.
+Hopefully, it is now apparent to see how each of us has the opportunity to use the words of history’s great orators to add value to our own lives and give us a boost when we are in need of some inspiration.
+While we have examined 15 of history’s truly iconic speeches, it is certain that we are missing numerous addresses that are worthy of mention.
+For that reason, please feel free to supply your fellow readers with information about other iconic inspirational speeches in the comments section below.